-- Acquired brain injuries are those injuries to the brain that are neither hereditary or congenital, nor the result of birth trauma.
-There is often confusion about the difference between traumatic brain injury and acquired brain injury, since TBIs are technically acquired.
+- Acquired brain injuries are those injuries to the brain that are neither hereditary or congenital nor the result of birth trauma.
+There is often confusion about the difference between traumatic brain injury and acquired brain injury since TBIs are technically acquired.
 However, acquired brain injuries are typically considered non-traumatic.
 Examples include stroke, oxygen deprivation, and neurotoxins.

 Both types of brain injuries have a wide range of possible effects.
-These are some of the most
+These are some of the most common:

 As the most common type of TBI, a concussion results when an external force causes the brain to make contact with the skull.
 Some of the most common causes of concussion are whiplash, violent shaking of the head (such as when playing contact sports), and other forms of direct blows.
 While a person may experience a loss of consciousness after a concussion, this isn’t always the case.
-Often, a person experiencing concussion may only report feeling “out of it.”
+Often, a person experiencing a concussion may only report feeling “out of it.”

 Even mild concussions can be serious injuries.
 Left untreated, they can worsen and lead to permanent brain damage.

 A diffuse axonal injury occurs through shaking, or other violent movements of the head.
 A common example is shaken baby syndrome, though similar injuries may result from car accidents and other forms of trauma.
 When external forces cause the brain to move more slowly than the skull, tearing can result.
 Sometimes, this tearing can extend to the nerves, which can cause widespread damage to the brain.
 This may be temporary or permanent and may result in a coma or death.
 The nature of the injury depends on the area of the brain affected by the trauma.